cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This is desirable, for example, when the resulting point will be immediately multiplied by a scalar, since most scalar multiplication algorithms operate on projective points.

+Projective coordinates are also useful when implementing random oracle encodings ({{roadmap}}).
+One reason is that, in general, point addition is faster using projective coordinates.
+Another reason is that, for Weierstrass curves, projective coordinates allow using complete addition formulas {{RCB16}}.
+This is especially convenient when implementing a constant-time encoding, because it eliminates the need for a special case when Q0 == Q1, which incomplete addition formulas usually do not handle.

 The following are two commonly used projective coordinate systems and the corresponding conversions: